 The women argued that they could not see any other economic activity in the region which will give them as much control and cash as horticulture.
-In fact the two women groups are looking for extra land (to lease) so as to expand their horticultural activities.
+In fact the two women groups are looking for extra land to expand their horticultural activities.